-But we have very good reasons as to why we think we are the best and here are a couple of reasons why…
+But we have excellent reasons as to why we think we are the best and here are a couple of reasons why…

-- We are the only one in the top 10 who are committed to donate 20% of our profit to a children’s charity chosen by you
+- We are the only ones in the top 10 committed to donating 20% of our profit to a children’s charity chosen by you.

 - We are fully inclusive for both NES & NNES teachers to use